guziordo/guziordo.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome!
+## About Me

-My name is Doug, I'm currently a doctoral candidate within the [Department of Microbiology, Genetics, & Immunology](https://mgi.natsci.msu.edu/) at [Michigan State University](https://www.msu.edu/).
-I was first trained as a microbiologist but have actively developed my skills in large data analysis, specifically that of metabolome and microbiome analysis.
-My current research within the lab of [Dr. Robert Quinn](https://www.robertquinnlab.com/) involves investigating the production and physiological consequences of novel bile acid metabolism by our gut microbiome, known as microbial bile acid conjugation (first described by [Quinn et al.](https://www.nature.com/articles/s41586-020-2047-9) in 2020).
+Hello!
+My name is Doug.
+I'm currently a doctoral candidate within the [Department of Microbiology, Genetics, & Immunology](https://mgi.natsci.msu.edu/) at [Michigan State University](https://www.msu.edu/).
+I was initially trained as a microbiologist but have actively developed my skills in statistics and large data analysis, specifically that of metabolome and microbiome analysis.
+My current research within the lab of [Dr. Robert Quinn](https://www.robertquinnlab.com/) investigates the mechanisms and physiological consequences of novel bile acid metabolism by our gut microbiome.
+Specifically, bile acid conjugation (first described by [Quinn et al.](https://www.nature.com/articles/s41586-020-2047-9) in 2020), originally thought to only be performed by the liver.

 ## Current Work and Research